A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

 \subsection{Standardization}

 The widespread success of contemporary machine learning models can be largely attributed to open-source initiatives and rigorous benchmarking practices.
 The field of probabilistic segmentation falls short on this.
 A key factor contributing to these diverging standards is that the literature is predominantly application-driven, uncertainty often considered merely an auxiliary tool, leading to a fragmented landscape where studies rely on varied datasets and methodologies without a shared evaluation protocol.
 This problem has been partly addressed by contemporary research attempting to standardize the field through a unified framework after identifying key pitfalls~\citep{kahl2024values}.
-These practices are included in our recommended practices, as discussed in Section~\ref{sec:applications} per application.

-Despite the aforementioned points, efforts to quantify observer variability show some implicit consensus.
-Notably, the recommendations of \citet{kahl2024values} diverge from these practices, suggesting a more rigorous examination of this application.
-For instance, for the widely used LIDC-IDRI dataset~\citep{armato_lung_2011}, we recommend following the preprocessing protocol of \citet{baumgartner2019phiseg}, which is supported by publicly available code and has been adopted in several subsequent studies.
-Similarly, the Cityscapes dataset~\citep{cityscapes}, comprising street-view images from German cities, has been used to introduce artificial class-level label ambiguity~\citep{kassapis_calibrated_2021, kohl_probabilistic_2019, gao2022modeling}.
-We advise using the label-switching parameters proposed by \citet{kohl_probabilistic_2019}, whose preprocessing scripts are also available.
-Other multi-annotated datasets, such as those from the QUBIQ Challenge~\citep{noauthor_qubiq_nodate}, include MRI and CT scans of various organs~\citep{TMI, ji_learning_2021}, although they follow less standardized preprocessing.
-The RIGA dataset for retinal fundus images~\citep{almazroa2018retinal} can be used as in \citet{wu_learning_2022}.
+Our manuscript further contributes by introducing coherence and a unifying synthesis across the distinct disciplines of applications, tasks, and methodological developments, with these concepts being further detailed in our recommendations in Section~\ref{sec:recommendations}.